GioBVVF/k8s_postgres/README.md

 ### Introduction

-This definistion file provides a simply deployment of a PostgreSQL on Kubernetes.
+This definistion file provides a simply PostgreSQLdeployment on Kubernetes cluster.

 License
 -------